TransposeData/docs/docs/rest/nft-api/routes/nfts_by_token_id.md

 # Get NFTs by Token ID

 This endpoint returns all [NFTs](../models/nft_model.md) for a given list of collection contract address and token ID pairs, inputted as two arrays of matching length.
-Supported chains: `ethereum`, `polygon`.
+Supported chains: `ethereum`, `polygon`, `goerli`.

 ## Parameters
 | Parameter     | Description                                                                          | Type     |